se-edu/learningresources/contents/docker/Docker.md

 The set-up to use `docker-compose` involves the creation of a YAML file.
 Detailed information on this is available [here](https://docs.docker.com/compose/overview/).

-### When to use docker?
+### How to use Docker?

-At this point, you may have realised the advantages that Docker is able to give you and might be considering to switch over to Docker for your own projects.
+At this point, you would have realised the advantages that Docker is able to give you and might be considering to switch over to Docker for your own projects.

 Here are some resources that would aid you in this process:
 - https://docs.docker.com/get-started/
 - https://scotch.io/tutorials/getting-started-with-docker
 - https://medium.freecodecamp.org/a-beginner-friendly-introduction-to-containers-vms-and-docker-79a9e3e119b

-In a nutshell, Docker is a lightweight solution to run you application in an isolated environment.
-Docker provides a convenient out-of-the-box setup to deploy your applications and has added functionality to deploy complex microservices based applications.

 ### Additional tools - Docker Swarm and Kubernetes